Ashmi1999/FOODMART/README.md

 FOODMART is an Android-based mobile application
-We used fireframe as our database.
+We used firebase as our database and java as our language.
 We look forward to delivering goods to your doorstep as soon as possible.